MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordSelector.md

 [KeywordSelector](./KeywordSelector)|The selector restricted to the given IDs.
 &nbsp;|&nbsp;
 ## <a name="withlimit~int-limit~"></a>withLimit(int limit)
-Returns a selector with as many keywords as specified by the limit argument selected from the beginning in this selector.
+Returns a selector that will return only the specified number of results from the beginning of the result set.
 ### Arguments:
 |Name|Type|Description|
 |-|-|-